TSMaitry/alaterm/INSTALL.md

 If necessary, you may copy the launch script to `$PREFIX/bin`.

-### ABOUT BUGS AND SOFTWARE AVAILABILITY
+### SOFTWARE AVAILABILITY

 Please understand that alaterm does not provide software.
 All it does is install software provided by the Arch Linux ARM project.

+Among the programs known to work are: GIMP, LibreOffice, Inkscape, TexWorks (TeXLive), Evince, Netsurf, FontForge, and a few others.

+You will not be able to use programs that require audio, even if the software can be installed.
+This is because Android always handles audio, but the Arch Linux ARM software is unable to communicate with the Android sound system.
+This cannot be fixed.

+A discussion of useful programs, and how to install them, is provided in the HTML help files installed within alaterm.
+Or, you can read them in plain text at this GitHub project page.

+### ABOUT BUGS AND SOFTWARE AVAILABILITY

-If you have a request, or found a software bug, **do not** report it here.
+If you have a software request, or found a software bug, **do not** report it here.

-If you found a bug in the installation script, then **do** report it here.
+If you found a bug in the alaterm installation script, then **do** report it here.

-Alaterm is not configured for multimedia.
+Alaterm cannot be configured for multimedia.
 Absence of audio is not a bug.